Axis-Fi/axis-core/design/HYDRA.md

 # HYDRA: Hybrid Decentralized Auctions

-HYDRA (name TBD) is a hybrid on-chain/off-chain, sealed bid batch auction system built on the Axis Protocol that uses a variety of "web3" technology to achieve a strong balance between user experience, security, efficiency, and decentralization.
-The purpose of the system is to allow any seller to create sealed bid batch auctions for any ERC20 token pair.
+HYDRA (name TBD) is a hybrid on-chain/off-chain, sealed-bid batch auction system built on the Axis Protocol that uses a variety of "web3" technology to achieve a strong balance between user experience, security, efficiency, and decentralization.
+The purpose of the system is to allow any seller to create sealed-bid batch auctions for any ERC20 token pair.
 Buyers place bids off-chain on a decentralized UI where they are encrypted using a decentralized key management protocol and stored in a decentralized database.
 When the auction ends, a web3 function is executed to settle the auction.
 The settlement is verified with a validity proof on the auction contract, and the provenance of the bid data is ensured by protocol ownership of the execution function.
 The experience is gasless for buyers.
 Sellers post a transaction to the network when creating an auction, but do not have to execute additional transactions to settle the auction.
 A fee is taken from the auction proceeds and used is to compensate the settlement executor.

 ## User Features

 ### Sellers
-- Permissionlessly create sealed bid batch auctions, which improve execution over open bid auctions
+- Permissionlessly create sealed-bid batch auctions, which improve execution over open bid auctions
 - Auctions can be created for any ERC20 token pair
 - Two transactions to create auction: 1. approve base token (if not already), 2. create auction
 - Settlement handled by protocol in a transparent and verifiable way